How to install and use Git on Windows

 - Back at the command line type the following command to get the current status of your branch and untracked files.

-- Git will display a window similar to the example shown below, showing that the file we created is new and untracked by Git.
+- Git displays a window similar to the example shown below, showing that the file we created is new and untracked by Git.

-- As mentioned in the notes and seen in the picture, we'll now want to add this file to Git to be tracked by typing the following command.
+- We'll now want to add this file to Git to be tracked by typing the following command.
 If your file is not named "example.txt," you'd want to change the text to the name of your file.

 git add example.txt

-- After entering the above command the file will be added as a new file also known as staging.
-Typing git status again will show you in green that the file is a new file that is ready to be committed.
+- After entering the above command, the file is added as a new file also known as staging.
+Typing git status again shows you in green that the file is a new file that is ready to be committed.

 - Next, type the following command to commit the changes made in the local workspace to the local repository.
-In the example below, our notes "First example" should be notes that will make sense to you and anyone else who may be working with you on your project.
+In the example below, our notes "First example" should be notes that would make sense everyone working on your project.

 git commit -m "First example"

-- Finally, now that changes have been moved from your workspace into your local repository it is ready to be pushed to the remote repository.
+- Finally, now that changes are moved from your workspace into your local repository it's ready to be pushed to the remote repository.
 Type the following command to push all changes to the remote repository.

-Note: You'll be asked for your GitHub username and password if your computer has not logged into Git from the command line.
+You'll be asked for your GitHub username and password if your computer has not logged in to Git from the command line.

-Once the file has been pushed, it will appear in your GitHub remote repository and will also be available to everyone else who're working with the same repository.
+Once the file is pushed, it appears in your GitHub remote repository and is available to everyone else who're working with the same repository.

 - Edit and modify one or more files in your Git.

-- Type git status to get see the status of all the files that have not yet been committed from the workspace to the local repository.
+- Type git status to see the status of all the files not yet committed from the workspace to the local repository.